AI Governance Diagnostic

 03

-Evidence Artefact
+Evidence artefact

-Five sections.
+Four sections.
 One defensible artefact.

 Executive Summary

-Board-ready overview of governance posture and findings.
+Board-ready overview of governance posture, RAG status, confidence score, and deployment verdict.

 Remediation Roadmap